 Singaporebrides | Essentials

-All the Awkward Wedding Ang Bao Questions You Were Too Afraid to Ask
+All the Awkward Questions on Wedding Ang Bao Rates You Were Too Afraid to Ask

 Figuring out how much to give can get awkward.
 We asked the SingaporeBrides and SingaporeMotherhood teams about their wedding ang bao giving practices to get you started.

 With weddings in Singapore getting more unconventional and intimate, you might be wondering how to prepare your wedding ang bao.
-From guests wondering about destination weddings to couples thinking about how much to give their wedding helpers, we’ve got all your awkward questions covered.
+From guests wondering about destination weddings to couples thinking about how much to give their wedding helpers, we’ve got all your awkward questions on wedding ang bao rates covered.

 The important thing to remember is, when a couple invites you to celebrate their big day, they are appreciating you for being a part of their lives and their journey, and want you to witness their new milestone and celebrate with them.
 They’ll appreciate your presence and sincere blessings no matter your wedding ang bao amount.
 Ultimately, your gifts should always come from the heart!